w3f/polkadot-wiki/docs/kusama-ledger.md

 ### Receiving a Transfer

-In order to receive a transfer on the account that is stored on your Ledger device, you will need to provide the sender (i.e. the payer) with your address.
+In order to receive a transfer on the accounts stored on your Ledger device, you will need to provide the sender (i.e. the payer) with your address.

-The easiest way to get your address is to click on the account name (Ledger) which will open a sidebar.
+The easiest way to get your address is to click on the account name which will open a sidebar.
 Your address will be shown in this sidebar, along with some other information.
 Another method is just clicking on your account's avatar icon - this immediately copies your address to the clipboard.

 > **Warning**: before giving anyone your address, make sure it matches what's really on the Ledger
 > by [confirming the address on your device](#confirming-the-address-on-your-device).
 Some malware